ciao-project/ciao/_release/bat/README.md

 ```
 .
 ├── base       - Basic tests that verify that the cluster is functional
+├── image_bat  - BAT tests for the image service
 ```

 The tests are implemented using the go testing framework.
 This is convenient